Girl detective: History

 One of the best known and longest-running girl detective series was the Nancy Drew mystery series, started in 1930 and running under a number of subseries titles, including ‘’Nancy Drew: Girl Detective’’ (2004-2012) and the ‘’Nancy Drew Diaries’’ (started in 2013).
 She is often cited as the most influential of the girl sleuth characters.
 The original series was published by the Stratemeyer publishing company.
-The books appeared under the author name of Carolyn Keene, a pseudonym used by a number of authors for the series over the years.Melanie Rehak (2005) Girl Sleuth: Nancy Drew and the Women Who Created Her.
-New York: Harcourt, Inc.
+The books appeared under the author name of Carolyn Keene, a pseudonym used by a number of authors for the series over the years.

 The popularity of the Nancy Drew series spawned many mid-20th-century detecting heroines such as Judy Bolton (1932 – 1967), created by Margaret Sutton; Kay Tracey (1934 to 1942); and Trixie Belden (1948 to 1986).
-(See the page List of fictional detective for younger readers for a fuller listing.)

-The era of some of the earlier heroines was echoed in later historical fiction, as seen in detective series such as the Mary Russell novels, and the Maisie Dobbs series, both set in and just after World War I.

-A subgenre with middle-school heroines also developed, starting with Louise Fitzhugh’s novel Harriet the Spy written in 1964,Virginia L. Wolf, Harriet the Spy: Milestone, Masterpiece?
-Children's Literature Vol 4, 120-126 1975 and including the Flavia de Luce series by Alan Bradley, begun in 2009 with the book The Sweetness at the Bottom of the Pie, and The Great Shelby Holmes by Elizabeth Eulberg, and Friday Barnes, Girl Detective by R.A.
+A subgenre with middle-school heroines also developed, starting with Louise Fitzhugh’s novel Harriet the Spy written in 1964, and including the Flavia de Luce series by Alan Bradley, begun in 2009 with the book The Sweetness at the Bottom of the Pie, and The Great Shelby Holmes by Elizabeth Eulberg, and Friday Barnes, Girl Detective by R.A.
 Spratt, both from 2016.

 Film and television

 In films of the early 20th century, this character type was already seen, as in The Girl Detective (1915), a series of 2-reel thrillers directed by James W. Horner which featured a society girl who served as a special investigator for the police.
 Ruth Roland starred as the girl detective who worked on cases where her unique talents could help to solve crimes.
 Each short film was a complete story episode.

 Multiple versions of Nancy Drew were filmed.
 In the '30s there were a number of Nancy drew films: Nancy Drew: Detective (1938); Nancy Drew...
 Reporter (1939); Nancy Drew...
 Trouble Shooter (1939); Nancy Drew and the Hidden Staircase (1939).
-On TV there were alternating episodes of The Hardy Boys/Nancy Drew Mysteries from 1977–1979, starring Pamela Sue Martin as Nancy.
+On TV there were alternating episodes of The Hardy Boys/Nancy Drew Mysteries from 1977 to 1979, starring Pamela Sue Martin as Nancy.
 A Disney movie was made in 2002, starring Maggie Lawson as a college student Nancy.
+Another Nancy Drew movie was made in 2007, starring Emma Roberts as Nancy Drew.